algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x37 {uint8 transaction group index} {uint8 transaction field index} {uint8 transaction field array index}
 - Stack: ... &rarr; ..., any
-- Ith value of the array field F from the Tth transaction in the current group; gtxna can be called using gtxn with 3 immediates.
+- Ith value of the array field F from the Tth transaction in the current group<br />gtxna can be called using gtxn with 3 immediates.
 - Availability: v2

 ## gtxns f